aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

    - **Kafka Connect** > **Enable**
    - **Advanced configuration** > **Add configuration option** > ``kafka.auto_create_topics_enable``, switch the setting on and then click **Save advanced configuration**

 #.
-On the *Overview page*, click **Download** next to *Access Key*, *Access Certificate*, and *CA Certificate*, then copy the three downloaded files to a folder on your computer.

-   You need these files when running the tool that creates the sample records.

-#.
-Copy the *Host* and *Port* values on the *Overview* page of your Kafka service.

-#.
 Select the ``demo-flink`` service and add the service integrations:

    a.
 Click **Get started** on the banner at the top of the *Overview* page.